keboola/developers-docs/extend/component/ui-options/ui-examples/sync-action-examples.md

 }
 ```

-The name of this sync action **has to be always `testConnection`**
+The name of this sync action **has to be always `testConnection`.**

-When used in Python the method does not need to return anything, or just throw an exception.
+When used in Python, the method does not need to return anything, or it can just throw an exception.

 #### Example